w3f/polkadot-wiki/docs/learn-DOT.md

 ## What are the uses of DOT?

-DOT serve three key functions in Polkadot, (i) to be used for governance of the network, (ii) to be staked for operation of the network, and (iii) to be bonded to connect a chain to Polkadot as a parachain.
+DOT serve three key functions in Polkadot:

+- to be used for governance of the network,
+- to be staked for operation of the network,
+- to be bonded to connect a chain to Polkadot as a parachain.

 DOT can also serve ancillary functions by virtue of being a transferrable token.
 For example, DOT stored in the Treasury can be sent to teams working on relevant projects for the Polkadot network.